romland/smoozoo/README.md

 A super-smooth, performant and modern image viewer for the web.
 Made for very large images that require fast navigation and scaling.

 Inspired by Windows 10/11's default image viewer.
-For a different
-project I needed something that felt and worked like that but in a
+For a different project I needed something that felt and worked like that but in a  web browser.
-web browser.

 So, Smoozoo was born.
-Not quite done yet, but, Smoozoo actually feels _better_ than Windows Native one now!
+Not quite done yet, but, Smoozoo actually already feels _better_ than Windows native one!

 ### Bigger Features
 - Sexy and feels nice
-- WebGL
-- GPU scaling with mipmapping and frustum culling
+- GPU scaling using WebGL with mipmapping and frustum culling
 - No third party dependencies
-- ...

 ### Other features
-- Kinetic/inertial/elastic panning
 - Minimap navigator
+- Kinetic/inertial/elastic transforming/scaling
 - Plugin support
-- ...

 ### Help
 - Keyboard